 What is ELA Skills Practice and how do I implement it?

 In the program, students work within one skill at a time.
 They answer standard-aligned questions that help them practice the target skill.
-If students demonstrate proficiency on the skill, they continue to build on and develop that skill by answering increasingly difficult questions about texts at higher grade levels.
+If students demonstrate proficiency in the skill, they continue to build on and develop that skill by answering increasingly difficult questions at higher grade levels.
 If students struggle on a given skill, they are provided with scaffolded remediation questions that build the sub-skills required to then master the skill.

-Is there a pretest for this product?
+Is there a pre-test for this product?

-Is there reporting for this product?
+Is there reporting for ELA Skills Practice?